-Author: Collen Dixon Publisher: Random House 2003 Genre: Fiction, 313 pages This is a story of political intrigue, romance and murder, a story of coming of age in the 1970s Washington, DC.
+Author: Collen Dixon Publisher: Random House 2003 Genre: Fiction, 313 pages and murder, a story of coming of age in the 1970s Washington, DC.
 A young man escapes the ghetto and goes to a historically Black university where he shines and meets the girl of his dreams who just happens to be the daughter of the mayor of Washington, DC.
 Can't say more cause I don't want to spoil the story.
 Excellent read; very riveting story with a surprise ending.